learn-co-curriculum/ruby-cli-applications-readme/README.md

 We try to always tell you where the files you need to read or edit are located in a particular lab.
 This is just *in general*.

 `cd` into the directory of a lab you recently solved in terminal.
 Within that directory type `ls -lah` to list all the files in the current directory, including hidden files, in a human order.
+(If you're using IDE version 3, you'll want to click the open button on a previous lab).
 You should see something similar.

 Let's talk about what kind of code goes where.